johsieders/essays/index.md

 Johannes Siedersleben, Germany (near Munich)

-Hint: Use [DeepL](https://www.deepl.com/translator) for translating (copy and paste max.
-5000 characters at a time; translation is immediate).
+You can use [DeepL](https://www.deepl.com/translator) for translating (copy/paste chunks of up to 5000 characters; translation is immediate).

 ## Philosophy